How do we contribute to a better world?

 Our boxes and cards are wrapped with compostable plant-based cellophane, which replaces polluting plastic film.

-We take care to clean up after our visit
+We take care to clean up after ourselves.

 E-commerce deliveries have a carbon footprint.
-That’s why we support cutting-edge companies that are removing carbon from the air.
+That's why we support leading-edge companies that remove carbon from the air.

 Together, the participating companies have…